Home · faucets

 What is That Green Stuff in Your Faucet?

-That persistent green buildup clogging your faucet aerator and creating unsightly stains can actually be one of three different things - and identifying which one you have is key to solving the problem permanently.
+That persistent green buildup clogging your faucet aerator can be one of three different things.
+Identifying which one you have is key to fixing it permanently.
+You might also hear it called verdigris — a copper acetate compound that forms when acetic acid reacts with copper 1.

 Type 1: Algae Growth (Most Common in Humid Climates)

-The green gunk that keeps clogging your faucet and building up in the aerator is most often a type of algae that thrives in warm, humid environments like New Orleans, Houston, Miami, and other coastal or southern regions.
+The green gunk building up in your aerator is most often a type of algae that thrives in warm, humid environments.
+New Orleans, Houston, Miami, and other coastal or southern cities get hit hardest.
 This biological growth loves:

 • Dark, moist environments (inside aerators is perfect)